open-austin/indigent-defense-stats/README.md

 I did a manual scraping test up to returning search results, most dates have 0 results, so I didn't test scraping case data from the search on any of these.
 Here is the data:

 12 out of 65 do not work, 81.5% do work.
 3 are captcha-blocked, 9 are currently impossible (site down or search disabled).
-77.8% of the population should be scrapable without captcha solving.
-2.9% of population is under captcha.
+77.8% of the population should be scrapable without captcha solving on Odyssey sites.
+2.9% of population is under captcha on them.
 All detailed county data in [resources/texas_county_data.csv](resources/texas_county_data.csv).

-4.2% more records could be scraped, but use non-Odyssey software.
-84.9% of records are theoretically scrapable in texas with captcha circumvention.
+4.2% more records could be scraped on non-Odyssey software.
+On all sites, 84.9% of records are theoretically scrapable with captcha circumvention.

 Parser for post 2017 sites is not complete.
 Parser for pre-2017 sites works well, but needs a lot more testing.